 - Planning surgery

-- Allergies, if you are given a contrasting agent during the procedure
+- Allergies (if you are given a contrast dye during the test)

-- Kidney problems, if you are given a contrasting agent during the procedure
+- Kidney problems (if you are given a contrast dye during the test)

 What to Expect